 See the ruins of Greece’s once-noble Acropolis

 A symbol of Ancient Greece, the Acropolis has been standing atop a hill in Athens for thousands of years.
-The iconic shape is something most travellers will recognise, but whilst on a cruise in the Eastern Med, everyone should make the pilgrimage to see this once grand temple up close.
+The iconic shape is something most travellers will recognise, but whilst on a cruise in the Eastern Med, everyone should make the pilgrimage to spend a day witnessing this once grand temple up close.

 Monique from Tripanthropologist told us about the beauty of the Acropolis: “Upon the Acropolis, the gods fought battles for their Greek worshippers among the ancient sites and symbols of western civilisation.
 Some of the world’s most iconic ancient buildings such as the Parthenon, the Temple of Athena Nike and the Erechtheion crown the Acropolis.